abbodi1406/BatUtil/WHD-W7UI/README.md

 - AutoStart
 start the process automatically once you execute the script

+- WimCreateTime
+change install.wim image creation time to match last modification time
+require wimlib-imagex.exe, placed in system directories, or in the script directory

 * Note: Do not change the structure of WHD-W7UI.ini, just set your options after the equal sign =

 * To restore old behavior and change options by editing the script, simply detele WHD-W7UI.ini file